 Transcription work is all about carefully rendering speech into text.
 We don’t edit nor influence the text in any other way than making it readable.
 We have developed detailed transcription rules that our personell follows.
 The document is 14 pages long and is updated continuously.
 Among other things, it regulates when we write 14 and when we write fourteen, and how we write if the speaker pauses or speaks in half sentences.
 Below you will find more information about our standard transcription and some examples.

-To a higher price we offer an extra detailed transcription where we write down everything that is being said.
+To a higher price we offer an extra detailed transcription where we write down (almost) everything that is being said.

 Our standard transcription